Check Your CIBIL Score & Get Free Credit Report Online Instantly

 Having access to higher credit can reduce the need for high-interest, short-term borrowing options.

-Factors Involved in Credit Appraisal
+Key Factors in the Credit Appraisal Process

 Credit Profile

 A well-kept credit record shows reliability and reassures those evaluating your application.
 It shows that commitments are met on schedule and that borrowing is handled with discipline across different accounts.
 Consistent repayment builds confidence.
-Moderate use of available credit keeps the overall standing steady.
-Exposure to different forms of borrowing reflects familiarity with diverse financial products and supports a broader review.

 Stronger numbers often open the door to more accommodating arrangements.
 However, missed dues or heavy usage can weaken the outcome and narrow your options.
 In India, many lenders and issuers check the credit score issued by TransUnion CIBIL, one of the four registered credit bureaus of India.
 Keeping your score 700+ is generally viewed as a positive marker and can strengthen your case during any reassessment.